pr33thaml/AI-Powered_FaceRecognition_and_ExcelReporting/README.md

 - **CMake**
     - It helps developers build and organize their code on different types of computers without too much hassle.
 Downkiad and install latest version from https://cmake.org/download/
+- **open-cv python library**
+    - Helps with image and video processing, including tasks like loading images, editing, and detecting objects.
+    - install this library using cmd, with this code:
+    **pip install opencv-python**
+    - Verify using IDLE (can be found in startmenu) with this code: (output must be the version of the library): import cv2 print(cv2.__version__)
 - **Dlib**
     - It can find faces, figure out who they belong to, and even tell you where the eyes, nose, and mouth are on a face.
 - **Visual Studio C++**